Top trends turning travel in 2020

 Sustainability and responsible travel

-Tourism and aviation are facing a major consumer crisis in 2020 - struggling with the perception that industry is a negative player in the climate crisis scenario.
+Tourism and aviation are facing a major consumer PR crisis in 2020 - struggling with the perception that industry is playing a negative role in the climate crisis scenario.

 No one in the industry is ignorant about our responsibilities to the planet, but travelers not only question our response to the crisis, but also consider the sustainability factor when choosing how and with whom they will travel.